djpkvf/Team-4-Software-Engineering-Trip/README.md

 | Date        | Dec.17-21   |
 | Duration    | 5 days      |

-When we first started the project, there was a great deal of confusion on how to organize the Sprints for such a short project.
-But after Dominic arranged the flights, Lydia looked at transportation options and decided it was a good idea to plan Logistics for the trip first before assigning any more tasks on Axosoft.
-Thus, we dedicated our first Sprint to preliminary planning, and thereafter focused on planning the Days, and then finally getting everything on GitHub and using Markdown.

 **Tasks assigned to each member**:

 | Task        | Team Member |